rtmor/dns-client-subnet-ext/README.md

 Populate domain query file deliminated by newlines.

-Program will resolve each domain and report execution time statistics.
+Program will resolve each domain and report execution time statistics with graph.

 ### usage